Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \subsection{Mostow rigidity theorem for hyperbolic solenoids}

-The proofs of the results in the previous section were very natural and could have be done following several other approaches, for instance Mostow \cite{Mo, Mo1}, Prasad \cite{Pr}, Gromov \cite{Gr} (with an appropriate notion of solenoidal simplicial volume \cite{Gr1}) or Besson, Courtois and Gallot \cite{BCG}.
+The proofs of the results in the previous section were very natural and could have been done by following several other approaches, for instance Mostow \cite{Mo, Mo1}, Prasad \cite{Pr}, Gromov \cite{Gr} (with an appropriate notion of solenoidal simplicial volume \cite{Gr1}) or Besson, Courtois, and Gallot \cite{BCG}.
 We have used the proof in the book by Thurston \cite{Th1}.
-Of course the idea was to adapt a leafwise version of what is done in \cite{Th1}.
-With the aid of the results in section \ref{hypsol} one is able to prove the following solenoidal version of Mostow's rigidity theorem.
+Of course, the idea was to adapt a leafwise version of what is done in \cite{Th1}.
+With the aid of the results in section \ref{hypsol} one can prove the following solenoidal version of Mostow's rigidity theorem.

-\begin{theorem}[Mostow rigidity for hyperbolic McCord solenoids] Let $\cL_1$ and $\cL_2$ be two compact, McCord hyperbolic, $n$-dimensional solenoidal manifolds with $n\geq3$.
-Thus the two laminations are endowed with Riemannian metrics with sectional curvature -1 at every point in each leaf.
+\begin{theorem}[Mostow rigidity for hyperbolic McCord solenoids] Let $\cL_1$ and $\cL_2$ be two compact, McCord hyperbolic, $n$-dimensional solenoidal manifolds with $n\geq3$ and simply connected leaves.
+Thus the two laminations are endowed with Riemannian metrics with leaves homeomorphic to $\H^n$.
 Let $f:\cL_1\to\cL_2$ be a homotopy equivalence (in particular a homeomorphism).
 Then, there exists an isometry $g:\cL_1\to\cL_2$ homotopic to $f$. \end{theorem}

 \noi Under the hypothesis, the holonomy pseudogroup of local homeomorphisms of the Cantor set are Morita equivalent \cite{BC}, \cite{Hae}.
+Since the leaves of both solenoids are homeomorphic to $\R^n$-- it follows from \cite{CHL} that $\cL_1$ and $\cL_2$ are homeomorphic.
+The proofs in \cite{CHL}, for the general case of solenoids with contractible leaves, use some subtle facts by Farrel and Jones about the Borel Conjecture for manifolds with negative curvature, valid for dimensions greater than four.
+However, in our case, the leaves are homeomorphic to $\R^n$ and we avoid exoticism.
+Therefore, the proof of {\it theorem} \ref{mostow} is reduced to the following lemma:

-Since the leaves of both solenoids are contractible it follows from \cite{CHL} that $\cL_1$ and $\cL_2$ are homeomorphic.
-Therefore the theorem is reduced to proving: \begin{lemma} Let $f:(\cL^n,h_1)\to(\cL^n,h_2)$ be a continuous map homotopic to the identity, where $\cL^n$ is a compact McCord hyperbolic, $n$-dimensional solenoidal manifold, with $n\geq3$ and $h_1$, $h_2$ are laminated hyperbolic metrics.
+\begin{lemma} Let $f:(\cL^n,h_1)\to(\cL^n,h_2)$ be a continuous map homotopic to the identity, where $\cL^n$ is a compact McCord hyperbolic, $n$-dimensional solenoidal manifold, with leaves isometric to $\H^n$, with $n\geq3$ and $h_1$, $h_2$ are laminated hyperbolic metrics.
 Then $f$ is homotopic to a laminated isometry.
 In particular if two compact, topologically transitive, hyperbolic solenoids of dimension $n\geq3$ are homeomorphic then there exists a homeomorphism which is a leafwise isometry. \end{lemma}